 Put almond sugar paste on cling film and store in the fridge for at least an hour

-Combine flour, sugar, salt and cinnamon or speculaas spices.
+Combine flour, yeast, sugar, salt, baking soda (optional) and cinnamon or speculaas spices.
 Mix with a spoon

 Add the milk and egg and combine with a wooden spoon